History of Courtney Love in Timeline

 2010: Release of 'Nobody's Daughter'

-In May 2011, Courtney Love donated six of her late husband Kurt Cobain's personal vinyl records for auction at Mariska Hargitay's Joyful Heart Foundation event, which supports victims of child abuse, rape, and domestic violence.
+In May 2011, Courtney Love donated six of her late husband Kurt Cobain's personal vinyl records for auction at Mariska Hargitay's Joyful Heart Foundation event.
+The proceeds benefited victims of child abuse, rape, and domestic violence.
+Love also supported AIDS organizations, the Sophie Lancaster Foundation, and Stand For Courage.

 Loading Video...

-In 2013, after dropping the Hole name and performing as a solo artist, Courtney Love appeared in Yves Saint Laurent advertisements and completed a solo tour of North America, performing songs from her and Hole's back catalogue.
+In 2013, Courtney Love appeared in advertisements for Yves Saint Laurent and completed a solo tour of North America, featuring songs from her and Hole's back catalogue.

-In January 2014, Courtney Love was subject of a second landmark libel lawsuit brought against her by her former attorney Rhonda Holmes, who accused Love of online defamation, seeking $8 million in damages.
+In January 2014, Courtney Love was the subject of a second landmark libel lawsuit brought against her by her former attorney Rhonda Holmes, who accused Love of online defamation.

 In February 2014, a subsequent defamation lawsuit filed by fashion designer Simorangkir resulted in Courtney Love being ordered to pay a further $350,000 in recompense.